 Please ensure that the email addresses provided are correct.
-We use this method to communicate with you using the information you provided on your application form.
-All responses are sent within our published time criteria and the School cannot therefore accept responsibility for any auditions or meetings that are missed due to either incorrect contact information supplied by the applicant/parent or where our correspondence has not been read by the applicant/parent within the published time criteria.
+We use this method to communicate with you using the information you provide on your application form.
+All responses are sent within our published time criteria and the School cannot therefore accept responsibility for any workshops or meetings that are missed due to either incorrect contact information supplied by the applicant/parent/carer or where our correspondence has not been read by the applicant/ parent/carer within the published time criteria.
 Please ensure you check your junk/spam folders for any communications from us.
-We cannot accept responsibility for any missed information and will be unable to reschedule missed auditions/meetings.
-Please mark @brit.croydon.sch.uk a safe sender with your email provider.
+We cannot accept responsibility for any missed information.
+Please make @brit.croydon.sch.uk and @applicaa.com a safe sender with your email provider.